sminez/sminez.github.io/content/absolute_relativity/inverse_fours.md

 ## Finding inverses for 4 element multi-vectors

-The following program makes use of the [arthroprod][0] library to find inverse multi-vectors for Zet based, 4-element multi-vectors.
+The following program makes use of the arthroprod library to find inverse multi-vectors for Zet based, 4-element multi-vectors.

 ### Program